-It seems like I learn something new with every recipe, including these almond-date bars from a recent Cooking Light issue.
+It seems like I learn something new with every recipe, including these Chewy Almond-Date Bars from a recent Cooking Light issue.
 I thought these looked great – they’re full of luscious fruits and nuts that come together to make soft, crunchy bars.

 These bars are so easy to throw together.
 I don’t have a food processor, but have an awesome KitchenAid blender and it met its match on these bars, mainly due to negligence on my part.
 Who would’ve thought dates have pits in them?
 My Mom always used the boxed kind and those didn’t have pits.
 Apparently when you buy the really good medjool dates from Central Market, they do….